 “Moving forward, I am offering a mixture of virtual care as well as in person visits,” says Dr Dhillon.
 “The morning is usually reserved for virtual care appointments and office visits are usually done after lunch.
 Offering this blend of service has been beneficial not only for improving patient access and care, but it has also helped my own well-being.”

-The GPSC and Doctors of BC offer supports for doctors in delivering virtual care and to make the transition to resuming in-person care.
+The FPSC and Doctors of BC offer supports for doctors in delivering virtual care and to make the transition to resuming in-person care.
 For more information see Doctors of BC's Coronavirus (COVID-19) Updates.